Akash-Mittal/bp-wallet-grpc-spring/README.md

 	* Springs Transaction.

 * Junits Coverage of > 80% is OOS(Out of Scope).
-* The docker containers should be run via Compose/Kubernetes.
+* The docker containers should run via Compose/Kubernetes.
 OOS.
 * The Client/Server Doesn't retry failed transactions.
 OOS
 * The user ID is Taken from Number of Users param (userID:1 for numberOfuser=1,userID:1,userID:2 for numberOfuser=2).
-* Database schema has been kept Simple with One table only.
+* Database schema has been kept Simple with One table.
 * The actual applicable schema is included in `Future Aspiration Section` with SQL and Schema Diagram.
 * The Service Response/Request has been kept same for `RAPID (Rapid Application Development in Protyping)` Otherwise it should be different for each transaction type example /docs/wallet.proto.
-* There is limited caching implemented `spring-kv-caching` however its performance has not been bench-marked yet.
+* Implements limited caching  `spring-caching` although not bench-marked, it will play a crucial role with expanding user base.

-### How to run the client and the server (run `gradlew.bat build` or `gradle build` in root project. first)
+### How to run `BPWS` and `BPWC` (run `gradlew.bat build` or `gradle build` in root project. first)

 #### Database